johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-09-19-web-monetization-api/index.md

 ## The Web Monetization API

-I recently attended the [HalfStack at the Beach](https://halfstackconf.com/newquay/) conference and heard a talk from [Alex Lakatos](https://twitter.com/avolakatos) on the Web Monetization API.
-I hadn't heard about this previously, and I learned that it was a new way to monetize a website.
-My blog already features a [Buy Me a Coffee](https://www.buymeacoffee.com/qUBm0Wh) link, which allows generous people to send me small amounts of money if they've found something I've written useful.
-The Web Monetization API appears to be that, but built into the browser and proposed proposed as a W3C standard at the [Web Platform Incubator Community Group](https://discourse.wicg.io/t/proposal-web-monetization-a-new-revenue-model-for-the-web/3785).
+Over the summer I attended the [HalfStack at the Beach](https://halfstackconf.com/newquay/) conference and heard a talk from [Alex Lakatos](https://twitter.com/avolakatos) on the Web Monetization API.
+I hadn't heard about this API previously; it turns out it is a new way to monetize a website.
+My own blog already featured a [Buy Me a Coffee](https://www.buymeacoffee.com/qUBm0Wh) link, which allows generous people to send me small amounts of money if they've found something I've written useful.
+The Web Monetization API appears to be that, but built into the browser and proposed as a W3C standard at the [Web Platform Incubator Community Group](https://discourse.wicg.io/t/proposal-web-monetization-a-new-revenue-model-for-the-web/3785).

-I was intrigued.
-Alex was kind enough to share some links with me, and I decided to take the Web Monetization API for a spin, and see what it was like.
-So this post is going to be exactly that.
-I'm a noob; I don't know how to use the Web Monetization API (or much about it TBH).
-Over the course of this post I'll try and integrate it into my blog.
+I was intrigued by the Web Monetization API.
+Alex was kind enough to share some links with me, and I decided to take it for a spin; to try out using it and to document the findings.
+This post is going to be exactly that.
+It's written from the perspective of someone who doesn't know the Web Monetization API save for what they've heard in a talk.
+Over the course of this post I'll try to get to know it a little better, and try to integrate it into [my blog](https://blog.johnnyreilly.com).
 As I do that I'll share what I'm doing and how I found things; to try to provide a useful resource (and some feedback) on what adoption feels like.

-Alex shared a link to https://webmonetization.org/ - in there I found a [quick start](https://webmonetization.org/docs/getting-started) which I decided to work through.
+I'll start with the https://webmonetization.org/ site - in there I found a [quick start](https://webmonetization.org/docs/getting-started) which I decided to work through.

 ## Wallet

-The first thing to do is [setting up a wallet](https://webmonetization.org/docs/getting-started#1-set-up-a-web-monetized-wallet).
-I imagine that this is comparable to having a bank account in a bank.
-There appear to be two options for this:
+The first thing to do, if you'd like to adopt Web Monetization, is [set up a wallet](https://webmonetization.org/docs/getting-started#1-set-up-a-web-monetized-wallet).
+This allows you to receive money from people - it's a bank account essentially; one that supports integration with Web Monetization.
+There appeared to be two options for this:

 - [uphold](https://wallet.uphold.com/)
 - [gatehub](https://gatehub.net/)

-[Right now, uphold offers a greater number of features](https://webmonetization.org/docs/ilp-wallets/#digital-wallets), so I'll create a wallet with them.
+[Right now, uphold offers a greater number of features](https://webmonetization.org/docs/ilp-wallets/#digital-wallets), so decided to create a wallet with them.

 ## Uphold